Éric Losfeld

 He published a series of controversial erotic cult comic books, like Barbarella, created by Jean-Claude Forest, Scarlett Dream by Robert Gigi, Epoxy by Paul Cuvelier and Jean van Hamme, the French edition of Phoebe Zeit-Geist, The Adventures of Jodelle and Pravda, both by Guy Peellaert.
 In 1967, he also published legendary psychedelic feminist comic book Saga de Xam by Jean Rollin.
-In 1970, Xiris by Serge San Juan.
-And Kris Kool by Caza.
+In 1970, he published Xiris by Serge San Juan and Kris Kool by Caza.

 Losfeld's tombstone inscription reads, "Tout ce qu'il éditait avait le souffle de la liberté." ("Everything he edited had the breath of freedom.").